databendlabs/databend/docs/doc/90-contributing/02-pgo.md

 Profile-guided Optimization is a compiler optimization technique that involves collecting typical execution data, including possible branches, during program execution.
 This collected data is then used to optimize various aspects of the code, such as inlining, conditional branches, machine code layout, and register allocation.

-According to the tests, PGO makes a consistent improvement for Databend.
+According to the [tests](https://github.com/datafuselabs/databend/issues/9387#issuecomment-1566210063), PGO boosts Databend performance by up to 10%.
 The performance benefits depend on your typical workload - you can get better or worse results.

 More information about PGO in Databend you can read in [Issue #9387 | Feature: add PGO support](https://github.com/datafuselabs/databend/issues/9387).